-We change the clocks at the end of October so we have a bit more light in the mornings but it gets dark very early.
-Sunset is between 4 and 5 o’clock.
-The weather starts to get colder and some days are windy or rainy.
-There is even a chance of snow and frost.
+November gets its name from the Latin word for nine as it used to be the ninth month of the year.
+After changing the clocks at the end of October, we have a bit more light in the mornings in November but it gets dark very early in the evening.
+Sunset is between 4 and 5 o’clock in the afternoon.
+The weather starts to get chilly and some days are windy or rainy.
+There is even a chance of snow and ice.
 The leaves turn brown and fall off the trees.
-Some animals, for example bats and hedgehogs, go to sleep for the winter.
+Some animals, for example, bats and hedgehogs, go into a deep sleep for the winter in order to save energy.
 This is called hibernation.

-In the UK, November 5th is called Bonfire Night or Guy Fawkes Night.
-There are some Bonfire Night parties with organised firework displays and there might also be a big fire outside, called a bonfire.
-Typical food on bonfire night is baked potatoes, sausages and toffee apples.
-Some people just set off a few fireworks in their gardens.
+In the UK, November 5th is called Bonfire Night or Guy Fawkes Night and fireworks light up the sky.
+Some people just set off a few fireworks in their gardens but there are also some Bonfire Night parties with an organised firework display and a big bonfire.
+Typical foods on Bonfire Night are baked potatoes, sausages and toffee apples.
 This tradition started about 400 years ago when there was division between the Catholic and the Protestant Church.
-Some Catholics decided to blow up the Protestant king while he was in the Houses of Parliament because they wanted to replace him with a Catholic king.
+A small group of Catholics decided to blow up the Houses of Parliament in order to kill the Protestant King because they wanted to replace him with a Catholic king.
 However, they were caught, arrested and executed.
 People lit bonfires around London to celebrate that the king survived.
-Nowadays, people don’t think about the historical significance of the day but just enjoy the fireworks!
+Nowadays, people don’t think about the historical or religious significance of the day but just enjoy the fireworks!

-In November, people start to think about Christmas.
-The shops are full of Christmas trees, decorations and presents to buy.
-Some people like to get their gift shopping done early while others feel that November is too early to think about it!
+In November, a lot of people start to think about Christmas, even though Christmas Day isn’t until December.
+The shops are already full of Christmas trees, decorations and presents to buy.
+Some people like to get their gift shopping done as soon as possible while others feel that November is too early to think about it!
 In America, the fourth Thursday in November is Thanksgiving and the day after is called Black Friday.
-There are lots of special offers and discounts in the shops.
-Black Friday has just recently started to become popular in the UK too.
+There are lots of special offers and discounts in the shops on this day.
+Even though we don’t have Thanksgiving in Britain, Black Friday has recently started to become popular here too.
 It can be a good day to find a bargain in the shops or online.